 11% of manual handling related RIDDOR accidents investigated by the HSE involved pushing and pulling.
 12% more accidents involved pulling rather than pushing.
 35% of pushing and pulling accidents involved wheeled objects.
 If any of these risks apply to your business, you need a tractive unit.

 Manual handling around obstacles can create risks by trying to avoid a collision.
 Starting or stopping loads moving, or even to keep it moving involves increased effort.
 Slopes and rough surfaces will also increase the amount of force needed.
 Tractive Power has solutions for these challenges.

-Investing in a Tractive Unit Makes Financial Sense
+Investing in a Tractive Tug Makes Financial Sense